Skip to content

 IsraelQatar

-Israeli forces struck the IRGC Aerospace Force headquarters in Tehran — the central command directing all missile and drone fire at Israel and The Gulf — and the IRGC drone headquarters, a separate command structure for UAV operations.
-These are the highest-value command targets Israel has hit since the war began, targeting the organisational core of Iran's offensive campaign on Day 10.
+IDF struck the IRGC Aerospace Force headquarters in Tehran — the nerve centre for all missile and drone fire at Israel and The Gulf — and the IRGC drone headquarters, a separate central command for UAV operations.

 Israel hit 50 dispersed storage sites in a single day, targeting the stockpiles feeding Iran's provincial launch networks as the IRGC's shift to heavier warheads raises the question of what lighter munitions remain.